ejlee127/Stock-Analysis-using-VBA/README.md

 # VBA-challenge
-We use VBA scripting to analyze real stock market data.
+We use VBA scripting to analyze metadata

-### Files

-* [Test Data](Resources/alphabetical_testing.xlsx) - Use this while developing your scripts.

-* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.